netxms/netxms-doc/admin/event-processing.rst

          specified will take default path.

    * - NXSL
+     - .. versionadded:: 7.0

-     - Built-in driver that executes an NXSL script for each notification, giving full access to the server scripting environment.
+       Built-in driver that executes an NXSL script for each notification, giving full access to the server scripting environment.
 Unlike other drivers, the :guilabel:`Driver configuration` field does not contain configuraiton parameters but the NXSL script source itself.